CenturyLinkCloud/PublicKB/Monitoring-Overview.md

 ### Policies

+Policies are a collection of checks that can be configured and applied to one or more agents.

 The **Policies** tab provides a list of policies setup for by your organization by Scope.
-Your current selected Workspace defines the Organization, Cost Center, and Workspace MINDY.
+Your current selected Workspace defines the Organization, Cost Center, and Workspace as your default view.
+To view additional details about each Scope, you can click the arrow located to the left of each Scope.

-Policies are a collection of checks that can be configured and applied to one or more agents.
+Scopes:
 * Global - Monitoring Specific
 * Organization - exists in CAM
 * Cost Center - exists in CAM